HotRiot/hotriot.github.io/readme.txt

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7/jquery.js"></script>
 <script src="http://s3.amazonaws.com/hots3sysbucketriot/hotriot_ajax_min.js"></script>

 HotRiot is dependent on jQuery (version 7 or later).
 In the script code above, we're loading jQuery from the Google repository.
-Your free to load them however you think best.
+Your free to load it however you think best.